Uncertainty Quantification of Surrogate Models using Conformal Prediction: Experiments

 \cref{fig:temp_2m} shows the ground truth, predicted forecast and the conformalised error intervals for temperature 2m above ground.
 Considering the autoregressive nature of \lammodel, the error accumulates and grows further in time, which is accurately captured by the CP framework (refer \cref{fig:neurwp_iwidth_z}).

 \Cref{fig:neurwp_emp_cov} shows the empirical coverage for the test set.
-With CP we can achieve calibrated uncertainty estimates for both versions of \lammodel.
+With CP, we can achieve calibrated uncertainty estimates for both versions of \lammodel.
 Of great interest in the weather forecasting setting is the uncertainty for specific future time points.
 We visualise this by plotting the width of the error bars for all spatial locations at different lead times in an example forecast.
 Such plots for shortwave solar radiation are shown in \cref{fig:neurwp_iwidth_nswrs} and for geopotential in \cref{fig:neurwp_iwidth_z}.

 \Cref{fig:neurwp_iwidth_nswrs} highlights an important difference between the two methods for computing non-conformity scores.
 As the shortwave solar radiation is close to 0 during the night, it is easy for the model to predict.
-During the day this is far more challenging.
-With the RES non-conformity scores, used for \lammodelmse in \cref{fig:neurwp_iwidth_nswrs_mse}, the width of the predictive intervals are determined during calibration, and does not change depending on the forecast from the model.
-As a specific lead time can fall both during day and night, depending on the initialization time, CP will give large error bars also during the night.
+During the day, this is far more challenging.
+With the AER non-conformity scores, used for \lammodelmse in \cref{fig:neurwp_iwidth_nswrs_mse}, the width of the predictive intervals is determined during calibration, and does not change depending on the forecast from the model.
+As a specific lead time can fall both during the day and night, depending on the initialisation time, CP will give large error bars also during the night.
 This can be compared to the results for \lammodelnll in \cref{fig:neurwp_iwidth_nswrs_nll}, using STD non-conformity scores.
-In this case the bounds are very tight for lead times during the night (33~h and 57~h).
-It can also be noted that for \lammodelnll at lead time 15 we see clear spatial features appearing in the error bars themselves.
+In this case, the bounds are very tight for lead times during the night (33~h and 57~h).
+It can also be noted that for \lammodelnll at lead time 15, we see clear spatial features appearing in the error bars themselves.
 This corresponds to higher forecast uncertainty in areas of rapid change.
-The forecast-dependent patterns for \lammodelnll thus have desirable properties, but this relies on having a model that outputs (potentially uncalibrated) standard-deviations.
+The conditional dependency that emerges while using STD in \lammodelnll thus has desirable properties, but this relies on having a model that outputs (potentially uncalibrated) standard deviations.